aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 A proposal of a revision at `Function.prototype.toString`:

 - ensure that the string's parse contains the same function body and parameter list as the original
-- for functions defined using ECMAScript code, `toString` must return source text slice from beginning of first token to end of last token matched by the appropriate grammar production
+- for functions defined using ECMAScript code, `toString` must return source text slice from beginning of the first token to end of the last token matched by the appropriate grammar production
 - for built-in function objects and [bound function](https://tc39.github.io/ecma262/#sec-bound-function-exotic-objects) exotic objects, `toString` must not return anything other than [NativeFunction](https://tc39.es/Function-prototype-toString-revision/#prod-NativeFunction)
 - for callable objects which were not defined using ECMAScript code, `toString` must return [NativeFunction](https://tc39.es/Function-prototype-toString-revision/#prod-NativeFunction)
 - for functions created dynamically (through the Function and GeneratorFunction constructors), `toString` must synthesise a source text